Finding Home: Kate Williams’ Four Plus Three meets Georgia Mancio

 “a triumph of integrity and classy musicality” – The Guardian 4****

 “It is something very special to hear their teamwork come to fruition” – LondonJazz

 “the immaculate Mancio in collaboration with the brilliant pianist, composer and arranger, Kate Williams… presented an emotionally-charged set of originals” – Jazz Views

 Georgia continues her longstanding musical partnership with composer/pianist Kate Williams and her acclaimed Four Plus Three project.
 They present a collection of songs, old and newly co-written, arranged for trio, string quartet and voice, linked by the concept of finding home.

-Finding Home debuted as part of Georgia Mancio’s Hang at the Pizza Express Jazz Club this October, receiving rave reviews including a prized 4 stars from The Guardian.
+Finding Home debuted as part of Georgia Mancio’s Hang at the Pizza Express Jazz Club in October 2017, receiving rave reviews including a prized 4 stars from The Guardian.
+Subsequent engagements include Watermill Jazz, Wakefield Jazz Club and Legends Festival, Birmingham.
 The project will be recorded in 2018 with an accompanying 2018/19 tour.

 Georgia and Kate have performed together many times in the last 10 years including Ronnie Scotts, ReVoice!, Cleethorpes Jazz Festival and a televised broadcast for BBC Radio Scotland’s prestigious Jazz Nights at The Quay.